History of women in Germany: Women's rights movements

-Germany's unification process after 1871 was heavily dominated by men and give priority to the "Fatherland" theme and related male issues, such as military prowess.
+Germany's unification process after 1871 was heavily dominated by men and gave priority to the "Fatherland" theme and related male issues, such as military prowess.
 Nevertheless, middle-class women enrolled in the Bund Deutscher Frauenvereine, the Union of German Feminist Organizations (BDF).
 Founded in 1894, it grew to include 137 separate women's rights groups from 1907 until 1933, when the Nazi regime disbanded the organization.
 The BDF gave national direction to the proliferating women's organizations that had sprung up since the 1860s.
 From the beginning the BDF was a bourgeois organization, its members working toward equality with men in such areas as education, financial opportunities, and political life.
 Working-class women were not welcome; they were organized by the Socialists.

 Formal organizations for promoting women's rights grew in numbers during the Wilhelmine period.
 German feminists began to network with feminists from other countries, and participated in the growth of international organizations.